 Although you may feel this way you are not.

 When you’re venting, you’re processing, letting that energy out so you can move on.

-So get your frustration and pain out.
-Don’t push them down.
-Talk to someone you trust or a professional, write it down…whatever you’re comfortable with, you need to release that energy.
-Feel all the emotions, when you’re ready.
-So you can properly process your grievances.
-Otherwise it just gets locked inside of you, slowly anchoring you down and eventually it will burst.
-It always does
+So let your frustration and pain out.
+Don’t neglect them.
+Talk to someone you trust or a professional, write it down…whatever you’re comfortable with, so you can release that energy.
+Feel it all when you’re ready.
+Otherwise they get locked inside, slowly anchoring you down.
+Eventually, they will burst.
+They always do

 “Nothing will work unless you do.”—Maya Angelou

-Focusing on why it happened doesn’t change the fact that it happened.
+Focusing on why it happened doesn’t change the fact that it did happen

 And boy is it hard.
 I guess that’s the part of letting go.
 In trusting my body, trusting things will be ok (whatever the outcome)

 “How you practice is how you are” — Strala Yoga

 It’s not just about doing yoga with ease, it’s also living with ease.
 I could let the anxiety and worry consume me and tense up my entire body.
 But that won’t help with the healing AT ALL.

 Our bodies need to be relaxed to heal.